Looking for the best digital piano for beginners?

 Casio CDP-240 is an 88 key portable digital piano that marked as entry level-piano plus lots of fancy features waiting for you to explore.
 It offers versatile functions for teaching you how to play pianos with motivating your interest.

 1. Adjustable weight of the keys

 Most digital pianos have weighted keys.
-But there is a little different in Casio CDP-240.
+But there is a little difference in Casio CDP-240.
 The weighted keys on this model have three different weights, allowing you to suit your performance by adjusting them.
 Although playing with natural weighted keys is recommended, three different weights give your kids or yourself the flexibility to play without finding it’s difficult to press the keys and losing the interest.

 2. Teaching features